sensiflow/instance-manager/README.md

 The repository contains some test scripts to create virtual cameras from webcams or even video files.

-To run the test scripts it is required to have ffmpeg installed, if not download it [here](https://ffmpeg.org/download.html)
+To run the test scripts it is required to have ffmpeg installed.
+Download it [here](https://ffmpeg.org/download.html)

 Some test scripts for streaming camera / video feed to the media server can be found at `./scripts/test/`.